wladpaiva/aibitat/.changeset/friendly-needles-smile.md

 'aibitat': patch
 ---

-add dist files in the exported module
+fix a bug where compiled files were not being included in the npm package